 Reverse Engineering SNOT

-I have written six articles covering the many aspects of SNOT that I think are necessary for an advanced LEGO builder to know about.
+I have written many articles covering the many aspects of SNOT that I think are necessary for an advanced LEGO builder to know about.
 In this article, however, I will focus on how I learned many of the tricks I know and how to think when applying SNOT to your MOCs.
 It's time to talk about reverse engineering, or more specifically, the Reverse Engineering Contest (REC).

 I participated in my first REC competition in 2014.
 It is actually one of my most precious moments so far in my AFOLhood.
 It was basically a LEGO SNOT puzzle that you were challenged to recreate.
 A new puzzle was released every week, and if you didn't solve it you didn't get any points.
 That basically meant you wouldn't win, so it was an equal mix of stress and delight.
 I made it to the final challenge, which I failed.
 But it was such a great experience, and I learned invaluable lessons about SNOT that I still have great use of.